 Microsites

-6. Principle 12 is underpinned by three cross cutting rules and four outcomes which aim to provide greater clarity to firms on the FCA’s expectations to drive a higher, consistent level of protection across the industry.
+• Principle 12 is underpinned by three cross cutting rules and four outcomes aimed to provide greater clarity on the FCA’s expectations to drive a higher, consistent level of good outcomes across the industry.
+The cross-cutting rules state a firm must:

 • Act in good faith toward retail customers.